 - Filled Holland Scholarship application form

 Ad 7.
 For the application you only need to send us the motivation letter.
 If you are selected, we will provide you with the declaration (nr.
 2) and you will need to send us the the invitation of the partner uni (nr.
-3)
+3).
+You don't need it to us in the selection round yet.

 Check the website of DUO to get information about the possibilities to continue your loan during your stay abroad.